vmware/vic/doc/user_doc/vic_admin/interop.md

 - For a standalone ESXi host, you must power down VCHs and any container VMs before entering maintenance mode.
 - In a clustered vSphere environment with DRS set to automatic, DRS migrates VCHs to another host in the cluster before the host enters maintenance mode.
 - For a host with running container VMs, DRS migrates the container VMs to another host in the cluster before the host enters maintenance mode.
+- When you put a host into maintenance mode, a single container VM with an open session in a DRS cluster can block the host indefinitely with no error message.
+If you exit the session, the live migration completes, and the host enters maintenance mode.

 ## VMware vSAN&trade;
 VCHs maintain filesystem layers inherent in container images by mapping to discrete VMDK files, all of which can be housed in shared vSphere datastores, including vSAN, NFS, and iSCSI datastores.